Thursday, February 28, 2019

 WRITTEN ON THE FACADE: "MADAME MINISTER OF CULTURE, PROTECT THIS THEATER"

 For 20 years a developer tried to obtain the site where Zola set "The Drinking Den's" key scene.
-When the Socialists won municipal elections, the City acquired it instead.
+When the Socialists won municipal elections, the City acquired it instead (in 2020).

 The Lavoir Moderne Parisien